 Biography

-Jesse C. Kodadek is a member of Parsons’ Litigation practice team.
-Jesse litigates in both trial and appellate courts, where he represents clients in a wide variety of matters, particularly in real estate-related litigation; in property rights cases involving public roads, easements and other access issues; in general commercial litigation; and in insurance disputes, including complex coverage issues.
+Jesse C. Kodadek is a member of Parsons’ litigation team.
+Jesse litigates in both trial and appellate courts, where he represents clients in a wide variety of matters, particularly in real estate-related litigation; in property rights cases involving public roads, easements and other access issues; in general commercial litigation; in insurance disputes, including complex coverage issues; and in class actions.

 Jesse has spent time in state and federal courtrooms from one end of Montana to the other and has successfully presented many appeals to the Montana Supreme Court and the Ninth Circuit Court of Appeals.